VNG-Realisatie/nlx/docs/docs/try-nlx/management/getting-up-and-running.md

 In order to receive access requests you have to set a default inway for your organization.
 You can do that by going to the settings page, selecting the "Inway-01" and clicking on "Save settings".

+> In the Docker Compose file we have started, access requests can be accepted by the inway on port `8444`.
+Make sure that port is publicly accessible.

 ![Settings screen](/img/nlx-management-settings-screen.png "Settings screen")

 ## In sum

 So far we have:
-- Started all components using docker-compose
+- Started all components using Docker Compose
 - Granted access to the Management UI
 - Set a default organization inway